Various leafy green plants sit in pots and bags

 1.3.1 A safe and hygienic working environment shall be provided, bearing in mind the prevailing knowledge of the industry and of any specific hazards.
 Adequate steps shall be taken to prevent accidents and injury to health arising out of, associated with, or occurring in the course of work, by minimising, so far as is reasonably practicable, the causes of hazards inherent in the working environment.

-1.3.2 Workers shall receive regular and recorded health and safety training, and such training shall be repeated for new or reassigned workers.
+1.3.2 Workers shall receive regular and recorded health and safety training, in line with the appropriate risk assessment and such training shall be repeated for new or reassigned workers.

 1.3.3 Access to clean toilet facilities and to potable water, and, if appropriate, sanitary facilities for food storage shall be provided.